walshbr/walshbr.github.io/pages/projects.md

 * "[Reading Speech: Virginia Woolf, Machine Learning, and the Quotation Mark]({{ root_url }}/blog/reading-speech/)"

 <div class="divider"></div>
-<h2>Prism</h2>
+## Prism
 <img class="mid right" src="{{ root_url }}/assets/images/digital-projects/prism.png" alt="prism visualize page">
-<a href="http://prism.scholarslab.org">Prism</a> is a browser-based Ruby on Rails application that facilitates text analysis among large groups of people.
-Built by the <a href="http://praxis.scholarslab.org">Praxis Program</a> at the <a href="http://scholarslab.org">Scholars' Lab</a>.
-I came on during the second year of development and have served lead developer since (though the tool is no longer in active development).
+<a href="http://prism.scholarslab.org">Prism</a> was a browser-based Ruby on Rails application that facilitated text analysis among large groups of people.
+Built by the <a href="http://praxis.scholarslab.org">Praxis Program</a> at the <a href="http://scholarslab.org">Scholars' Lab</a>, I came on during the second year of development and served as lead developer for a number of years, though active development only lasted a short time.
 The tool has gotten significant uptake by K-12 educators.
+Built by students, the tool was never meant to live forever, and it has since been retired and replaced by a static description of the intervention it made.

 Publications: